seanmcelroy/luxelot/README.md

 ### Message Protocol

 Messages are encoded using Protocol Buffers (proto3), and are defined in .proto files in the projects that own them.

+For more information about the message protocol, see PROTOCOL.md

 ### Anonymity